cbellinger27/deep-imbalance-analysis/README.md

 -------------------------------------------
 MLP: Deep versions of the MLP (fully connected deep network) were applied to the backbone and text datasets.
 The text datasets were pre-processed with TF-IDF prior to input in the network.

-CNN: Standard CNN architectures were used for the text data
+CNN: Standard CNN architectures were used for the image data

 The code for the deep learning models is contained in src/models/ backbone_mlp.py, text_mlp.py, mnistFahsion_cifar10_cnn.py, and shapes_cnn.py

 Execution
 -------------------------------------------

+To create the file structure for training and testing and generate the data, run create[DATASET_NAME]Data.py.

 The sweep of experiments for each datasts across imbalance levels and model depths can be executed with the python run scripts: run[DATASET_NAME].py.
 The runner saves pickle files in the corresponding results directory.
 The pickle files contain lists of the sweep of runs.
 Finally, the compleRults.py code can be used to reformate the saved pickle results files into CSV files.